Gray-Wu/AOE4-season-5-6-statistics/README.md

 The data sets were validated for games within the range of the seasons, and checked for inconsistent/missing values.

-**add in season 6 JSON ranked 1v1 data when AOE4 WORLD releases it**

 #### Merging player leader boards data with match data to get one big dataframe, validating and then renaming columns for organization

 ```R